 - help patients make the best decision about their choice of procedure, surgeon and hospital

 - demonstrate the quality of the service and the care you offer

 - review your outcomes and, where necessary, improve your practice

 - Adhere to the GMC’s new Guidance for Doctors who Offer Cosmetic Interventions (2016) and RCS’ Professional standards for cosmetic surgery (2016).
 Our standards set out the ethics and behaviour we expect of all surgeons who perform cosmetic surgery.
 They address key areas of risk for cosmetic surgery including communication with patients, consent, professional behaviours, and dealing with the psychologically vulnerable patient.
 It should be read in conjunction with the GMC guidance.

 - Become certified by the RCS in the area in which you practise.
-The new scheme is launching later this year and will allow patients and employers to search for a certified surgeon on the RCS web site.
+There is a public register of certified surgeons which allows patients and employers to find a certified surgeon.